Chloezhang96/Welcome/README.md

 During my senior year of undergraduate study, I was involved in some data science projects.
 I'm happy to share my projects and the reports with you all!

 ## My Projects
+### A Bayesian Analysis on Mortality Rate of Covid-19 in California

+With the dramatic spread in the novel Covid-19, the World Health Organization (WHO)and many countries have been tracking the latest data on number of confirmed cases over the past few months.
+As more number of data sets become accessible, data scientists around the world are conducting analyses, building up algorithms and making prediction.
+It is inevitably that Bayesian inference will play a big part of it.
+Bayesian modeling can be applied to efficiently analyze the growth of Covid-19.

+This paper presents the a naive analysis of the Covid-19 data in the state of California, with 58 counties.
+The data includes population, total cases confirmed and numbers of deaths in each county.
+The focuses of interest are on the rate of mortality, and infection rate corresponding to each county.
+Using Bayesian analysis approaches, we propose two models in this paper, compare their prediction and assess the validity of each model.
 ### Discovering Factors Leading to Popular Online News

 The past few decades have witnessed a fast expansion of digital journalism.
 People nowadays read, create, and share articles on the Internet.
 How can journalists optimize their contents to receive more views and shares from audiences?